LLNL/zfp/docs/source/faq.rst

 We recommend experimenting with tolerances and evaluating what error levels are appropriate for each application, e.g., by starting with a low, conservative tolerance and successively doubling it.
-The distribution of errors produced by |zfp| is approximately Gaussian, so even if the maximum error may seem large at an individual grid point, most errors tend to be much smaller and tightly clustered around zero.
+The distribution of errors produced by |zfp| is approximately Gaussian (see :ref:`FAQ #30 <q-err-dist>`), so even if the maximum error may seem large at an individual grid point, most errors tend to be much smaller and tightly clustered around zero.

 -------------------------------------------------------------------------------